Ephenodrom/Dart-Log-4-Dart-2/README.md

 * toBCC = A list of email addresses to receive a blind copy.
 * ssl = Whether to use ssl or not.

+Note: Due to the [mailer package](https://pub.dev/packages/mailer) that is used to provide this appender, this works only for mail servers that need authorization by user/password.

 ### MySqlAppender

 The [MySqlAppender](/lib/src/appender/MySqlAppender.dart) appends every log entry to a table in a mysql database.